Fitness Friday :: The Essential Elements of a Home Gym

 If you want actual exercise equipment, these are The Essentials:

-• Workout DVDs and a TV/DVD player or computer.
+- Workout DVDs and a TV/DVD player or computer.
 As I stated, unless you are highly disciplined, very creative and have extensive knowledge of the way different exercises work various parts of your body, you will need DVDs.
 A good home DVD program will give you variety, keep you on task, and show you proper form.
 You can build your library slowly over time and add to it as you reach fitness plateaus or boredom.
 I would recommend something well-rounded to start out.
 Something that works the entire body, and includes a cardiovascular element, a strength training element and a flexibility element (like yoga or a really good stretch.)
-For my recommendations on books and programs, click here.

 The Optionals:

-• A Cardio Machine.
+- A Cardio Machine.
 Our very first cardio machine was the Nordic Track.
 Remember the Nordic Track?
 They actually had a Nordic Track store in our mall back in the early 90’s, because the Nordic Track was da BOMB.
 Then we moved our family and our Nordic Track to sunny Florida, where all our cardio could be outdoors year ‘round. #ThoseWereTheDays.
 Then we moved to Kentucky, where our cardio could be outdoors only part of the year (depending on your fondness for cold/rainy–of which I have ZERO!), so we ditched the Nordic Track and upgraded to an elliptical.
 Our elliptical continues to be well-loved by everyone in our home—evidenced by the tape holding it together.
+[Updated: We have a new elliptical without masking tape holding it together.
+We also added a stationary bike and a row machine.]

 Since my husband has morphed into a Triathlete, he has this contraption going on (is that a high chair back there?)
 I have no clue.
 But assume it has something to do with cardio and bikes and stuff.